MateoL7/microservice-app-example/terraform/readme.md

 # Provisioning using Terraform

-This document has the comprobations required to prove the success of the cloud provisioning.
+This document has the evidence required to prove the success of the cloud provisioning.

 ## Resource Groups